miladrayka/ET_Score/README.md

 ```

 ### 4- Use a trained model for predicting pKd values for new samples
-   If you don't want to train your model, you can simply use *et_score.sav* which is our best trained model or ET-Score.
+   If you don't want to train your model, you can simply use *et_score.sav* which is our best trained model or ET-Score (Download from [FigShare](https://figshare.com/articles/software/ET-Score/23684538)).
 For doing thi  task *predict.py* should be used.
    Hydrogens should be added to both ligands and proteins.

  ```